 In this section you need to tick whichever box most closely describes the type of documents you are seeking.

-If you are only applying for documents which contain your personal information (or the person’s on whose behalf the application is made) then select “a” under Question 1 on the application form.
+If you are only applying for documents which contain your personal information (or information of the person on whose behalf the application is being made; see How to help someone make an access application for more information) then select “a” under Question 1 on the application form.

-If you are applying for some documents which do not contain your personal information (even if some others will) then the application must be dealt with under the RTI Act.
-Select “b” under Question 1 on the application form.
+If you are applying for some documents which do not contain your personal information (even if some other documents will) then the application must be dealt with under the RTI Act.
+Select “b” under Question 1on the application form.

 If none of the documents you are applying for contain your personal information then the application must be dealt with under the RTI Act.
 Select “c” under Question 1on the application form.